MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 We’re improving the experience of managing Windows updates for pre-release builds. (**Devices** > **Windows** > **Windows 10 update rings**).

-The improvements include the following:
+You'll see the following improvements:

 - Devices assigned to Windows update rings will no longer have the *ManagePreviewBuilds* setting changed during Autopilot.
-When this setting changes during Autopilot it forces an additional reboot.
+When this setting changes during Autopilot it forces an another reboot.
 - There will be a new control named **Enable pre-release builds** added to Windows update rings to indicate whether to configure assigned devices to update to pre-release builds.
 - The list of pre-release builds will update:
   - The default, non-prerelease **Semi-Annual Channel** will be removed.